 2 tablespoons Olive Oil

-1 teaspoon dried Basil or chopped fresh Basil
+1 teaspoon dried Basil (or Oregano)

 ITALIAN BEAN SOUP WITH PASTA